JoyPGit/ecommerceDocker/src/main/resources/notes/Issues_faced.md

 for exception -> use try catch, and throw a Runtime Exception check file upload

+in script use BYTEA, compress/decompress using zstd to return the file after decompressing, change controller method to handle byte array

 startup >>
 start docker engine/desktop
 comment out app in docker compose